Frederick George Scott: After the Great War

 After the war Scott became chaplain of the army and navy veterans, and was Archdeacon of Quebec from 1925 to 1933.
 His 1922 book, The Great War as I Saw It, became "among the best-known of the early Canadian accounts of World War I." H.W.A.
 Foster, in the September 1922 issue of Canadian Historical Review, wrote that Scott's recollections were "characteristic of the man, who is a student of human nature, a poet, and a humourist.
 Told with quiet humour, his experiences furnish a very human document in the rapidly accumulating material dealing with Canada's part in the war."
 Scott's book eventually passed into the public domain, became available on Project Gutenberg in 2006, and was also still in print a century after its original publication.

 During the Quebec Conference of 1943, Scott was invited by Winston Churchill and Franklin Roosevelt to a private meeting where he read some of his poetry.

 Scott died on 19 January 1944 in Quebec City, leaving a daughter and four sons.
 Canadian Press reported that "Thousands of war veterans, friends and admirers of the 'grand old man' who as senior Protestant chaplain won the hearts of the Canadian Corps almost three decades ago, crowded Christ Church cathedral, and lined the sidewalks of University and St. Catherine streets to pay their final tribute."

+Through his daughter, he is the grandfather of the archaeologist Helen Kelley Morrison and the great-grandfather of Geoffrey Kelley and Mark Kelley.

+His son, Francis Reginald Scott, became a renowned writer.